 Order a Bouquet if You Want

 Who says you can’t have some of the normal fixings when planning a courthouse wedding?
 Whether it’s a bouquet, boutonniere or even a tiered wedding cake, the choice is yours.
 You can definitely incorporate all the details you do or don’t want in your courthouse wedding.
 A bouquet might give you something to feel a bit more “traditional” for a ceremony that’s anything but.
+Another option to consider is getting a beautiful bouquet of roses, as they are a timeless and classic symbol of love.
+The variety of colors can represent different sentiments, making roses a versatile and thoughtful gift.

 Find a Secondary Picture Location